-- At least one member of the AD Operations Department who has achieved the rank of Operator II or higher shall be on shift. - At least one member of the AD Operations Department shall be present in the Main Control Room (MCR).
+- At least one member of the AD Operations Department who has achieved the rank of Operator II or higher shall be on duty. - At least one member of the AD Operations Department shall be present in the Main Control Room (MCR). - A single person could satisfy both of these conditions.